What is an enmeshed family

 The lack of healthy relationships in childhood can have long-lasting impacts on adult children.
 To heal from the traumatic experience, adult children first need to learn to establish healthy boundaries while maintaining flexible boundaries at the same time.

-Balanced levels of cohesion and flexibility can lead to healthy family relationships, while unbalanced levels may lead to maladaptive family functioning.
+Balanced levels of cohesion and flexibility can lead to healthy families, while unbalanced levels may lead to maladaptive family functioning.

-Getting professional advice is the best way to deal with enmeshment trauma.
-A family therapy, such as Family Systems Therapy, may help reduce the levels of family enmeshment and boundary issues in a dysfunctional family.
+Getting professional help is the best way to deal with enmeshment trauma.
+Family therapy, such as Family Systems Therapy, may help reduce the levels of parental enmeshment and boundary issues in a dysfunctional family.
 Family counseling can assist the family in eliminating dysfunctional behavior and developing healthier relationships.

 Individual therapy can provide you with emotional support and help you establish healthy personal boundaries.
 If you are currently in an abusive relationship, mental health providers can help you recognize the enmeshed family characteristics and break the abusive family cycle so this parenting style will not pass down to your own child.
-Learning sound relational patterns in a mental health care setting can lead to healthy, intimate relationships.
+Learning sound relational patterns with the help of a family therapist can lead to healthy, intimate relationships.